How to Make a Large Macedonian Drum or Tapan

 4. PLASTIC HEADS I recently put plastic heads on a drum.
 This was a commercial shell, and commercial plastic heads (Remo, I think).
 So the shell was nice and round and a normal size.
 So I could buy the normal commercial plastic heads for that size drum.
 The question was how to mount the heads with cord, rather than the usual hardware.
 Here's how I did it:

-5. STAPLES I recently replaced a (skin) head on a Turkish "Saz" brand drum.
+The hoops are soft aluminum, so it is easy to drill a small hole, big enough for the cords.
+You should file off any sharp edges from the holes.5.
+STAPLES I recently replaced a (skin) head on a Turkish "Saz" brand drum.
 The owner says he bought this drum in Athens.
 He brought it to me to replace one broken head.

 This is nice stuff: Shell is about 1/4 inch thick.
 One piece of nice walnut (I think) bent on a mangle (that's what I call it) - the tooth-marks visible inside.
 (One of the pictures from Sandy Ward shows what I mean by tooth marks.)
 Very nicely glued up, and finished.
 The hoops also bent on a mangle.
 Again, nice stuff (beech?) about 1/4 inch thick and maybe 5/8 inch wide.
 Goat skins.
 Laced up with braded cord, not doubled.
 I'm sure the guys there would describe the cord as "4 mm."